-Is Otis Mccutcheon Based on a Real Chippendales Dancer?
+Is Otis Mccutcheon Inspired by a Real Chippendales Dancer?

 Image Credit: Erin Simkin/Hulu

 As a Hulu original miniseries exploring every aspect of Chippendales’ dark history without a beat of hesitation, ‘Welcome to Chippendales’ can only be described as both gripping as well as haunting.
-That’s because this eight-parter charts not just the way this all-male striptease joint catering exclusively to women rose to the top but also the impact sex, greed, and drugs eventually had on it.
-Yet for now, if you simply wish to learn more about dancer Otis (portrayed by CW’s ‘Roswell, New Mexico’ star Quentin Plair) — in particular, the origin of his character — we’ve got you covered.
+That’s because this eight-parter charts, not just the way this all-male striptease joint catering exclusively to women rose to the top but also the impact sex, greed, and drugs eventually had on it.
+Yet for now, if you simply wish to learn more about dancer Otis (portrayed by CW’s ‘Roswell, New Mexico’ star Quentin Plair) — in particular, and whether he is based on an actual person — we’ve got you covered.

 From what we can tell, trained dancer, aspiring actor, and family man Otis Mccutcheon is not at all based on an actual individual or a Chippendale performer who was an early component of the organization.
 The truth is his part in this production is basically to give us an insight into what it might’ve been like for a struggling Black entertainer turned stripper back in the 1970s and 80s, but it’s rather untrue.
 After all, the Chippendales faced multiple racial discrimination lawsuits in its early years for rarely hiring any people of color in any capacity — that’s despite its founder being an India-born Bengali man.